GNS-Science/detectpaleo/README.md

-# A Simple Python Implemention of the UCERF3 workflow
+# Detectability of Surface-Rupture Earthquakes in Paleo Trenches:  An implementation of UCERF3 workflow for NZ-NSHM 2022.

 See: Weldon RJ, Biasi GP.
 Appendix I: Probability of detection of ground rupture at paleoseismic sites.